 QUESTION: After being a member here for six years.

 JOHN: Oh my.

-Q: I then in turn got sucked into the Way International and I came to know the Lord by reading the Bible, of course, and finding the error in their own material.
-And I’m finding now that the best way to reach like Jehovah’s Witnesses and Mormons is to read their material to find the errors, of course using my spiritual gift of discernment.
+QUESTION: And I then in turn got sucked into The Way International, and I came to know the Lord by reading the Bible, of course, and finding the error in their own material.
+And I’m finding now that the best way to reach like Jehovah’s Witnesses and Mormons is to read their material, to find the errors, of course, using my spiritual gift of discernment.

 JOHN: Yeah, but that’s only true in your case because you know the Word of God.

-Q: Right.
-But shouldn’t some of us be watching Charismatic TV and reading this literature so that we can help the others?
-Or should we just leave it alone all together?
+QUESTION: But shouldn’t some of us be watching charismatic TV and reading this literature so that we can help the others?
+Or should we just leave it alone altogether?

 JOHN: Thank you.